 libpng12-dev are necessary for programs that can handle JPG and PNG images.
 This will enable images media to be cast to your Raspberry Pi via the Raspicast app on Android!

 Now, install OpenMax.
 This tool is the best option for casting video, audio, and images from Android to a TV-connected Raspberry Pi.
 It’s available via GitHub, and you can install it by “cloning” the data repository to your Pi.
 Don’t have

 git?
 Install it with

 You’re nearly done; it’s time to build the OpenMax software.
 Begin by switching to the omxiv directory and using the make command.

 cd omxiv make ilclient make

 This will take a while.
-Once it’s done, you’ll be ready to install:
+Once it’s done, install with:

 sudo make install

-A few moments later, OpenMax will be installed!
+A few moments later, OpenMax will be ready to use.

-On one of the four tabs (along with Music, Albums, and Images), selecting a media file will prompt its immediate playback on your Raspberry Pi.
+Selecting a media file on any of the corresponding tabs will prompt its immediate playback on your Raspberry Pi.